 A fellowship in the amount of $3,000 - $5,000 will be awarded to a student working towards a master's, doctoral or law degree that in some way focuses on community associations or common-interest properties.
 Fellows are expected to prepare a research project.
 Evaluation of applicants is on the basis of academic achievements, faculty recommendations, demonstrated research and writing ability, and the nature of the proposed topic.
 Hanke Fellowships are awarded throughout the year.
-There is no deadline for application.
-Specific application procedures are available at the Foundation website.

 International Affairs Fellowship Program

 58 East 68th Street

 New York, NY 10065

 Fellowships are awarded to men and women between the ages of 27-35.
 The program is designed to bridge the gap between theory and practice in international relations by supporting a variety of policy studies and active experiences in policy-making.
 Applications will be primarily by invitation, but others who meet preliminary requirements may also be invited to apply without formal nomination.

 Planning and Law Division/American Planning Association

 121 SW Morrison Street, 11th Floor

 Portland, OR 97204